awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/how-scaling.md

 ### maxParallelism considerations<a name="how-scaling-auto-max-parallelism"></a>
 + Autoscale logic will prevent scaling a Flink job to a parallelism that will cause interference with the job and operator `maxParallelism`\.
 For example, if a simple job with only a source and a sink where the source has `maxParallelism` 16 and the `sink` has 8, we will not autoscale the job to above 8\.
 + If `maxParallelism` is not set for a job, Flink will default to 128\.
 Therefore, if you think that a job will need to run at a higher parallelism than 128, you will have to set that number for your application\.
-+ If you expect to see your job autoscale but are not seeing it, ensure your `maxParallelism`values allow for it\.
++ If you expect to see your job autoscale but are not seeing it, ensure your `maxParallelism` values allow for it\.

+For additional information, see [Enhanced monitoring and automatic scaling for Apache Flink](https://aws.amazon.com/blogs/big-data/enhanced-monitoring-and-automatic-scaling-for-apache-flink/)

+For an example, see [ kda\-flink\-app\-autoscaling](https://github.com/aws-samples/kda-flink-app-autoscaling)\.